FireBird702/rostaller/README.md

 rostaller install
 ```

-Install all packages and performs migration to `rostaller.toml`.
+Install all packages and performs migration from `wally.toml` to `rostaller.toml`.

 ```sh
 rostaller install --migrate